WingCH/Logseq/pages/IntrinsicHeight.md

 - # Requirement
 - [[draws/2022-05-28-10-05-29.excalidraw]]
 - ## Problem:
-- 1. White container height is base on text widget size -
+  1. White container height is base on text widget size, but it not know other white container size 2.
+  3.
+-